-- 1) 5.0 inch (stretched mesh) multifilament (80-meshes deep for midriver net, 40-meshes deep for nearshore net), R44 color, MS73 (14 strand) twine - 2) 7.5 inch (stretched mesh) multifilament (52-meshes deep for midriver net, 26-meshes deep for nearshore net), R44 color, MS93 (18 strand) twine - 3) 4.0 inch (stretched mesh) multifilament (90-meshes deep for midriver net, 45-meshes deep for nearshore net), HJ65 color, (8 strand) twine
+- 1) 7.5 inch (stretched mesh) multifilament (52-meshes deep for midriver net, 26-meshes deep for nearshore net), R44 color, MS93 (18 strand) twine - 2) 4.0 inch (stretched mesh) multifilament (90-meshes deep for midriver net, 45-meshes deep for nearshore net), HJ65 color, (8 strand) twine

-Gillnetting Schedule and Area
+Netting Schedule and Area

 Inriver netting will be conducted every day from 16 May through 20 August, unless daily sonar passage declines to less than 1% of the total late run for 3 consecutive days before 20 August.
-Panel nets will be used during both runs and alternative panel nets will be used only during the late run (1 July through 20 August).
-The gillnetting crew will be composed of 3 fishery technicians, with 2 technicians working each shift (6:00 AM-2:00 PM).
+The netting crew will be composed of 3 fishery technicians, with 2 technicians working each shift (6:00 AM-2:00 PM).
 Each technician will be scheduled 5 days per week for 8 hours per day of which approximately 6 hours (7:00 AM-1:00 PM) will be spent netting.
-The first 4 hours of netting (7:00 AM-1:00 AM) will be spent using the panel nets, and the last 2 hours of netting (11:00 AM-1:00 PM) will be spent using the alternative panel nets.
 The remainder of the time will be for travel to and from the work site, required maintenance, and a 0.5 hr lunch break.

-The RM 8.6 gillnetting area will be approximately 0.5 mi in length (Figure 2).
+The RM 8.6 netting study area will be approximately 0.5 mi in length (Figure 2).
 Inriver nets will be fished with equal frequency both nearshore and midriver.
 Midriver sets will be deployed in the section of the channel that was previously insonified by the RM 8.6 sonar to maintain historical comparability.
-Nearshore sets will be deployed from the shoreline to a point where the midriver sets begin in depths less than 15 ft deep.
+Nearshore sets will be deployed from the shoreline to a point where the midriver sets begin in depths less than 15 ft.
 Rangefinders will be used to ensure the net is within the specified area.
 Nets will be deployed perpendicular to each bank and a drift will be terminated if any of the following occur: 1) a Chinook salmon is known to be captured in the net, 2) the net becomes snagged on the bottom or is not fishing properly, 3) the net is not fishing in the appropriate area (midriver or nearshore), 4) the end of the study area is reached, 5) the maximum drift time is reached, or 6) the net is determined to be saturated with sockeye or pink salmon (usually greater than 10 fish).

-Because each net will have a 5.0-inch mesh panel (or 4.0-inch mesh panel) on one end and a 7.5-inch mesh panel on the other, the crew will alternate the mesh size deployed closest to shoreline

-(i.e., to avoid having the same size mesh panel always set closest to the shoreline).
+Because each net will have a 4.0-inch mesh panel on one end and a 7.5-inch mesh panel on the other, the crew will alternate the mesh size deployed closest to shoreline (i.e., to avoid having the same size mesh panel always set closest to the shoreline).
 One sampling "replicate" will consist of 8 drifts: 2 nearshore drifts alternating the mesh size closest to the north bank, 2 nearshore drifts alternating the mesh size closest to south bank, 2 midriver drifts alternating the mesh size closest to the north bank, and 2 midriver drifts alternating the mesh size closest to the south bank.
-The first drift for each day will alternate by location (nearshore or midriver), mesh size deployed closest to shoreline (5.0 inch or 7.5 inch), and direction deployed (left bank or right bank) such that each of the 8 possibilities will be completed before beginning the pattern again.
+The first drift for each day will alternate by location (nearshore or midriver), mesh size deployed closest to shoreline (4.0 inch or 7.5 inch), and bank deployed (left bank or right bank) such that each of the 8 possibilities will be completed before beginning the pattern again.